linz/template-python-hello-world/README.md

 ### Dependabot

-Dependabot is enabled on this repository.
-There is no special configuration here, and enabling Dependabot occurs at the GitHub organisation level.
+Dependabot is enabled on this repository, configured by `.github/dependabot.yml`.

 Dependabot checks the dependencies listed in `requirements-dev.txt` daily to check if any new versions of those dependencies have been released.
 If Dependabot finds a new release, it opens a new Pull Request with a version bump, and attempts to show the changelog for that change.
 It also provides a compatibility prediction based on all of the Pull Requests that it has opened on other open source repositories and whether continous integration was successful.